RodneyShag/Recording/readme.md

 - __Relation between `pre-delay` and `decay`__.
   - They generally grow with the size of the room, so they should either be both low or both high.
   - Low `pre-delay`, high `decay`.
 This can happen in a long tunnel, or near a wall in a large room.
 In both cases, the first reflection will come back quickly, while the size of the room guarantees a long reverb time.
 - __Group similar instruments__ - Instruments of a similar category should occupy similar spaces.
-Can send instruments of comparable sonic character to a single aux channel (and maybe add a short reverb)
+Can send instruments of comparable sonic character to a single bus channel and add the same reverb to them as a whole.
   - __Bus channel__ - a sum of mixer tracks sent to a channel.
 Each track has 100% of its output sent to the bus channel.
   - __Aux channel__ - a combination of mixer tracks sent to a channel.
 Each track can have 0 to 100% of its output sent to the auxiliary channel.
   - __Aux vs Bus__ - busses can be used to control a group of tracks simultaneously.
 Auxes can be used to send variable signals to monitors in a live setting.